JasonKessler/scattertext/README.md

 Added `FourSquare`, a pattern that allows for the creation of a semiotic square with separate categories for each corner.
 Please see `demo_four_square.py` for an early example.

+Finally, added a way to easily perform T-SNE-style visualizations on a categorized corpus.
+This uses, by default, the [umap-learn](https://github.com/lmcinnes/umap) package.
+Please see

 **Table of Contents**

 - [Installation](#installation)